Drupal vs WordPress: How to Choose the Best CMS Platform For You

 Alas, Drupal is not to be underestimated.

-Drupal might be overall less prominent online, but it is still a viable contender in the CMS world because it can offer things that WordPress can't.
+Drupal might be overall less prominent online, but it is still a viable contender in the content management system world because it can offer things that WordPress sites can't.

 Both Drupal and WordPress are:

 - Open-source (free to use and develop)

 - Written in PHP (this means developers should be able to comfortably switch between the two)

 So, what are the differences between them?